 [ originally published on Thrive Global ] Sleep (and good quality sleep!) is the latest health trend these days – and rightfully so.
-All the best in the health and wellness biz (from fitness guru Shawn Stevenson to our very own Arianna Huffington) are talking about it and writing bestselling books.
-Well, World Sleep Day is on March 17 – so now is the perfect time to focus on upping your sleep quality which will consequently up your overall quality of life.
+All the best in the health and wellness biz (from fitness guru Shawn Stevenson to Arianna Huffington) are talking about it and writing bestselling books.
+Now is the perfect time to focus on upping your sleep quality which will consequently up your overall quality of life.
 And I’m here to talk about ways to improve beauty sleep naturally for all of us!
 It’s really the best medicine!

 We’ve all heard we need 7 to 9 hours a night to perform at our personal and professional best – but rarely do most of us get that.
 If we do, it’s often light and interrupted.
 Am I right?

 Well, I’ve got 2 little girls, a full time job, a 60-90 minute commute, a house to clean, a blog to update — and a couple writing projects on the side.
 But I get my 7-8 hours of sleep every single night!
 It’s the only way I’m able to get all my things done.
 To be productive and efficient with your time, I’m a firm believer that you should prioritize your zzzs.

 Everyone needs a thneed?
 No. Everyone needs their zzzs!
 So here’s what I do and what I recommend for you!